bioDS/beast-phylonco/README.md

 ~/beast/bin/beast -java beast.xml
 ```

-### How to run BEAUti
+### How to setup model via BEAUti
-BEAUti UI is currently only supported for the Binary Substitution model.
-We are currently working on this :)

-Tutorials and new models will be added once Beauti support is completed.
+BEAUti currently supports the GT16 Substitution model and Binary Substitution model.
+Support for error models in Beauti will be added soon.

+**Setting up a basic analysis**:

+1. Convert your data from VCF to Nexus format using the full diploid genotype option https://github.com/bioDS/vcf2fasta#converting-vcf-to-nexus
+2. Open Beauti, from the menu go to `File -> Import Alignment` and select your Nexus file.
+Select the `Ambiguities` checkbox next to your alignment.
+3. Go to the `Site Model` panel, and select `GT16SubstitutionModel`.
+4. To adjust tree model and priors, use the `Priors` panel.
+5. Go to the `MCMC` panel and input your required chain length.
+6. From the menu go to `File -> Save` to save your XML.
+This XML can now be run using BEAST 2.

+**Adding error models to the analysis:**

+This requires editing the XML generated from Beauti, see examples in the `examples` directory.

 ## For developers
 To build use `./gradlew clean build` in the root directory, for details see [dev notes](https://github.com/LinguaPhylo/linguaPhylo/blob/master/DEV_NOTE.md)